$90 Real Food Grocery Budget for a Family of 5

 We try to do this while sticking to around the amount our family would receive on full SNAP (food stamp) benefits.

 This works out to around $150 a week.
-For some people, feeding 5 people with the above guidelines sounds impossibly low.
-For others, $150 a week – regardless of guidelines – is way too much.
+For some people, feeding 5 people on $150/week with the above guidelines sounds impossibly low.
+For others, $150 a week – regardless of guidelines – is way too much to spend on food.

-While trying to save money and eat healthy in the last year, our family has tried a few experiments, or challenges.
+While trying to save money and eat healthy in the last year, our family has tried a few experiments/challenges.

 Honestly, we experiment like this constantly.
 I enjoy finding new ways to nourish our bodies frugally.
 We’ve done plant-based, paleo, fitness-fueled challenges, and more.